Fixing or modifying equipment

 If multiple students are held responsible for the loss or damage of equipment, then the cost to repair or replace will be determined for each piece of equipment and the final cost to the students will be split between all responsible parties for each piece of lost or damaged gear.

-Once the fee is paid to the university and deposited into the College budget, the Associate Dean determines the allocation of those funds.
+Once the fee is paid to the university and deposited into the College budget, the Dean determines the allocation of those funds.
 Funds not spent at the end of each semester are not refundable.

 The ELD fund only covers the incidental and accidental loss or damage of equipment.
 Any act of gross negligence or willful destruction that results in loss or damage to equipment or facilities will not be covered by the ELD policies and the student(s) responsible will be held solely liable for the entire cost of replacement or repair, and may also be placed on probation or dismissed from the program.